Understanding and Defining Your B2B Target Market

 Capitalize on Data and the Right Tools

-Use a robust CRM (like HubSpot or Salesforce) to centralize your prospecting data, enriched with monitoring tools (LinkedIn Sales Navigator, Crunchbase, etc.) and survey tools (Typeform, Survicate).
-These technologies enable you to cross-reference quantitative and qualitative data to refine customer knowledge.
+Use a well-tested CRM (like HubSpot or Salesforce) to centralize your prospecting data, enriched with monitoring tools (LinkedIn Sales Navigator, Crunchbase) and survey tools (Typeform, Survicate).
+Cross-referencing quantitative and qualitative data sharpens customer knowledge.
 60% of B2B decision-makers surveyed by Forrester say they base their decisions on real-time data.

 Measure Continuously

-Defining a target market is not set in stone.
-It is tested, measured and evolved.
-Integrate clear KPIs (conversion rate, sales cycle length, campaign engagement rate) into your dashboards.
-This data drives your strategic adjustments.
+Defining a target market isn’t set in stone.
+It’s tested, measured, and revised.
+Integrate clear KPIs (conversion rate, sales cycle length, campaign engagement rate) into your dashboards, and let that data drive your adjustments.

 Integrating Product Governance and Regulation Into Your Analysis